 Human beings are intelligent planners, capable of working out the means to attain goals.
 But an old part of your brain tries to “steer” you and your great planning ability toward reproductive success by dumping neurotransmitters into your noggin to control how you feel.
 And there is something you should know about that old part of your brain, this part that controls what you like: it’s dumb as a stone.
 Worse, it has no idea that the industrial revolution happened.

-Quite a lot of human unhappiness is the result of Dumbo and Morona being in serious need of an update; stay tuned for more about this.
+Quite a lot of human unhappiness is the result of Dumbo and Morona being in serious need of an update; stay tuned for more about that.

 For those especially interested in evolution…

-I should be honest here and say that there are other ways (besides dying early) in which evolution could operate on our desire to eat foods that are bad for us.
+I should be honest here and say that there are other ways (besides dying early) in which evolution could operate on our desire to eat foods that are bad for us, but they don’t change the story.
 I’ll go through a couple of those here.